POST-BASELWORLD 2019 UPDATE:

 Joe Alessandrini – Chief Financial Officer

-I’m not entirely sure what Rolex will be releasing this year at Baselworld; however, if it’s a sport watch made from stainless steel, it will have a 5-year waitlist at authorized retailers the morning after it is announced!
+I’m not entirely sure what Rolex will be releasing this year at Baselworld; however, if it’s a sports watch made from stainless steel, it will have a 5-year waitlist at authorized retailers the morning after it is announced!

 Editor’s Note: Even if David is correct in his prediction (which he won’t be), it will be a minimum of 5 years before my name comes up on the waitlist at my AD, and I actually have to buy him that watch.